NAME

 DESCRIPTION

 This class implements univariate polynomials with arbitrary-precision coefficients.
-Polynomials are represented as mathematical expressions in a single variable (typically 'x') with operations for arithmetic, evaluation, differentiation, root finding, and algebraic manipulation.
+Polynomials are represented as mathematical expressions in a single variable (x), supporting arithmetic, evaluation, differentiation, root-finding, and algebraic manipulation.

 SYNOPSIS